andreveiga2/andreveiga2.github.io/index.md

-**Assistant Professor of Economics** <br/>
-Interests: theoretical and empirical Industrial Organization, internet markets, insurance, credit, healthcare.
+I am an Assistant Professor of Economics at Imperial College Business School.
+My research interests are in theoretical and empirical Industrial Organization, especially insurance, credit and healthcare markets.

 **Contact:**  <br/>
 Imperial College Business School  <br/>